DaniloE/golang_stuff/sort_geoip/README.md

 Just a litle programm to create statistics from a logfile.
-It was a little competition exercise, so notheing special ;)
+It was a little competition exercise, so nothing special ;)

 If you want to use it, load the current GeoIP-CSV-database from https://dev.maxmind.com/geoip/legacy/geolite/.
 The log should have the ip in the second column, otherwise it won't work.